-Assuming the I/O relation (matrix $\mathbf{H}$) is known, the receiver detects the information symbols $\mathbf{x}$ from $\mathbf{y}$, e.g., via the minimum mean squared error (MMSE) estimator~\cite{otfs_book}.
-To acquire the I/O relation, a known pilot symbol is transmitted in one of three ways: in a frame separate from data~\cite{bitspaper2}, embedded into the same frame as data with appropriate guard regions~\cite{Mohammed2024_pulseshaping,Calderbank2025_interleaved}, or overlayed on the same frame as data via a mutually unbiased spreading filter~\cite{Calderbank2025_isac}.
-The receiver estimates the sampled effective channel $\mathbf{h}_{\mathrm{eff}}[k,l]$ via the cross-ambiguity between the received symbols and the pilot symbols (see~\cite{Calderbank2025_isac} for more details), which is subsequently used to estimate the matrix $\mathbf{H}$ via~\eqref{eq:sys_model11}.
+Assuming the I/O relation matrix $\mathbf{H}$ is known, the receiver detects the information symbols $\mathbf{x}$ from $\mathbf{y}$, e.g., via the minimum mean squared error (MMSE) estimator~\cite{otfs_book}.
+To acquire the I/O relation, a known pilot symbol $\mathbf{x}_{\mathsf{p}}[k,l]$ is transmitted in one of three ways: in a frame separate from data~\cite{bitspaper2}, embedded in the data frame with appropriate guard regions~\cite{Mohammed2024_pulseshaping,Calderbank2025_interleaved}, or overlayed on the data frame via a mutually unbiased filter~\cite{Calderbank2025_isac}.
+The receiver estimates the effective channel $\mathbf{h}_{\mathrm{eff}}[k,l]$ via the cross-ambiguity function\footnote{\textcolor{black}{Cross-ambiguity-based effective channel estimates are equivalent to range-Doppler maps in radar sensing.
+For more details, see~\cite{EURASIP2025,otfs_book,bitspaper2,Calderbank2025_isac,zakotfs_ltv}.}} between the received and transmitted pilot symbols~\cite{Calderbank2025_isac}: